 In the hurried pace of today’s society, many feel the pressure to get several things done at one time.
 The result is roads filled with people not paying attention to driving but if you’re able to resist the temptation and focus on the road ahead, you’ll be able to react to the unexpected and possibly avoid an accident.

-Tampa car accident lawyers Claire & Mike Hancock have obtained verdicts and settlements of more than $1 million in motor vehicle accidents, but we welcome any case, big or small.
-Call us for your free, confidential consultation at 813-915-1110.
-Our phones are answered 24 hours a day, seven days a week.
-You can also reach us by our Contact form.
+Car accident lawyers Claire & Mike Hancock have obtained verdicts and settlements of more than $1 million in motor vehicle accidents, but we welcome any case, big or small.
+Call us for your free, confidential consultation.
+Our phones are answered 24 hours a day, seven days a week or you can also reach us via our contact form.